Kohler Voltage Regulator Test (Guide)

 Step 2 – Connect the Probes to the Battery

-Then, connect the multimeter red probe to the positive terminal of the battery.
-Connect the black probe and negative terminal too.
+Then, connect the multimeter red probe to the battery’s positive terminal.
+Connect the black probe and negative terminal, too.
 Make sure to turn off the engine during this test.

 Step 3 – Check the Reading